 - 4. If you customized your previous docker-compose.yml file (e.g., for SFM ELK containers), make the same changes in your new docker-compose.yml. - 5.
-Make any changes in your .env file prescribed by the release notes. - 6.
+Make any changes in your .env file prescribed by the release notes.
+This should include changing SFM_VERSION. - 6.
 Bring up the containers: